Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

 So not only are we going to maintain it, I think there's an opportunity that we could actually build more beds over the next three to five years.
 So if you were to average it, I think over the next three to five years, it's going to be above 800 beds.
-We see the demand and the access these patients need, and our people in the field, Ron Fincher once again and the team there that he's put together.
+We see the demand and the access these patients need, and our people in the field, Ron Fincher once again, and the team there that he's put together.
 And whenever we go over the bed build reports, that's an exciting time of the month because we see all the opportunities for the next 18 months.
 So we're very bullish on the next three to five years.

 John W. Ransom - Raymond James & Associates, Inc.

 Great.
-Secondly, just hypothetically, let's say, there was a deal somewhere north of $500 million in the U.S., other than – would you be inclined to raise equity at that point to keep the leverage or would you look at maybe sale leaseback some of your matured facilities?
-Or how you're thinking through – or should we just worry about that bridge if you decide cross it?
+Secondly, just hypothetically, let's say there was a deal somewhere north of $500 million in the U.S. Other than – would you be inclined to raise equity at that point to keep the leverage or would you look at maybe sale leaseback some of your mature facilities?
+Or how are you thinking through – or should we just worry about that bridge if you decide to cross it?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-I think as you've seen, we've always done in the past is when we come up the large acquisition, we look at what is the best way to finance that transaction to give return to all of our shareholders.
-And I think if it was a transaction of the size that what you described, we pretty much know the sellers there and it's possible that they take some of the purchase price and shares of Acadia.
-But once again, we would look at the balance sheet at the time of the transaction and find the best most efficient way to finance it to return value to our shareholders.
+I think as you've seen we've always done in the past, is when we come up to a large acquisition, we look at what is the best way to finance that transaction to give return to all of our shareholders.
+And I think if it was a transaction of the size of what you described, we pretty much know the sellers there and it's possible that they take some of the purchase price in shares of Acadia.
+But once again, we would look at the balance sheet at the time of the transaction and find the best, most efficient way to finance it to return value to our shareholders.

 John W. Ransom - Raymond James & Associates, Inc.

 Fair enough.
-And then, my last question, and this is just more a kind of accounting issue.
-(22:29) As you start to build this de novos, on your reported financials are you going to add back start-up losses into your adjusted EPS and adjusted EBITDA numbers?
+And then, my last question, and this is just more kind of accounting minutiae.
+As you start to build these de novos, on your reported financials are you going to add back start-up losses into your adjusted EPS and adjusted EBITDA numbers?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.